alphagov/locate-api/README.md

     	"dataType" : "all"
     }

-The frontend project to this api: https://github.com/alphagov/locate-api-frontend is a web app that populates this table.
-Though you can create it by hand.
+The frontend project to this api: https://github.com/alphagov/locate-api-frontend is a web app that populates this collection.

 All fields are required.